.

 The Commune Resto Bar in Kata Beach, Phuket

-The Commune is a seaside terrace bar perched above the rocks between Karon and Kata, popular for ocean views and photo spots along its staircases and multi-level decks.
-Hidden at the end of a narrow lane on Laemsai Road, it draws a young crowd and selfie lovers, with neighbours like A Blanket & A Pillow and Laem Sai Cup Cafe adding to the appeal.
-Drinks and light bites are served on the main terrace beside a small pool, with a 180 Baht entrance fee credited to the bar to discourage photo-only visitors.
-Parking is limited; scooter spaces fill fast, and cars may need tricky U-turns, so walking from the beach is easier.
+The Commune is a seaside terrace bar set above the rocks between Karon and Kata, popular for ocean views and photo spots along its staircases and decks.
+It is at the end of a narrow lane off Laemsai Road and pulls a young crowd, with neighbours like A Blanket & A Pillow and Laem Sai Cup Cafe nearby.
+Drinks and light bites come out on the main terrace beside a small pool.
+There is a 180 Baht entrance fee credited back against what you order, to put off photo-only visitors.
+Parking is tight, scooter spaces fill fast and cars face awkward U-turns, so it is easier to walk up from the beach.

 Read More!